 -

-Storms a series of video works that further Quayola’s research on the tradition of landscape painting, exploring its pictorial substance through advanced technologies.
+Storms is a series of video works that further Quayola’s research on the tradition of landscape painting, exploring its pictorial substance through advanced technologies.
 Ultra-high-definition footage of Cornwall’s stormy seas serve as a dataset to generate new computational paintings.
 In Storms litanies of waves unfold over a nullified space.
 The works ‘paint themselves’ over the flow ofdilated time, pictorial forms that untangle on the canvas/screen crumbling towards abstraction.
 Althoughthe link with reality thins on a retinal level, the paintings are generated from the exact same ‘naturaldata’ captured en plein air.
 The machine is programmed to produce a ‘traditional painting’ of a digitalsubstance, a painting of pixels.
 Human and machine, collaborating, investigate the hierarchies between human, nature and technology, generating new aesthetics.

 -